TPIsoftwareOSPO/quickstart/README.md

-# Task-Compose
+# digiRocket(dgrkt)

-`task-compose` is a convenient command-line utility built with Go and Cobra.
+`dgrkt` is a convenient command-line utility built with Go and Cobra.
 It's designed to orchestrate and execute a series of commands based on a declarative YAML configuration file, similar to how container orchestrators manage services.
 This tool simplifies the management of complex multi-command setups, making it ideal for local development environments, testing suites, or task automation.

-With `task-compose`, you define your tasks, their execution parameters, and their dependencies, allowing you to bring up and manage an entire set of related processes with a single command.
+With `dgrkt`, you define your tasks, their execution parameters, and their dependencies, allowing you to bring up and manage an entire set of related processes with a single command.
 It includes robust health check capabilities, ensuring that each task is healthy before dependent tasks are started.

 ### Features